LaserPanzerWal/LDJAM54/README.md

 These sources are made viewable for public for Ludum Dare 54.
 You may use them for the following purposes:

--Confirmation of compliance with Ludum Dare 54 Compo rules -Reference for your own projects
+- Confirmation of compliance with Ludum Dare 54 Compo rules
+- Reference for your own projects

 You may not:

--Use this code or portions of it commercially without permission of the author -Use this code in its entirety or in significant portions for unrelated projects without permission of the author -Release or redistribute this code on any medium or platform except for this repository
+- Use this code or portions of it commercially without permission of the author
+- Use this code in its entirety or in significant portions for unrelated projects without permission of the author
+- Release or redistribute this code on any medium or platform except for this repository

 What does this mean?